talon-one/talon_one.js/docs/ManagementApi.md

 ## getApplications

-> InlineResponse2007 getApplications(opts)
+> InlineResponse2008 getApplications(opts)

 List Applications

-List all applications in the current account.
+List all the Applications in the current account.

 ### Example